Menstuff® has compiled the following information on Women's Issues.

 How does the U.S. rank on women's issues?

-Inside the minds of women who have sex with boys with boys
+Inside the minds of women who have sex with boys

 But first, a poem by Maya Angelou called Pnenomenal Woman.

 Just as cool as you please